kumuluz/kumuluzee-rest/README.md

 # KumuluzEE REST
 [![Build Status](https://img.shields.io/travis/kumuluz/kumuluzee-rest/master.svg?style=flat)](https://travis-ci.org/kumuluz/kumuluzee-rest)

-> KumuluzEE REST exposes your JPA entities to built-in metadata and query support using JAX-RS.
+> KumuluzEE REST greatly simplifies implementation of common REST patterns, such as paging, sorting and filtering.
+In conjunction with JPA it supports automated querying and retrieving of entities.

-KumuluzEE REST provides automatic query parameter support when retrieving JPA entities using JAX-RS.
-It provides support for pagination, sorting and filtering of JPA entities, by parsing query parameters from the URI and using these query parameters when builing JPA query and retrieving the entities.
+KumuluzEE REST provides support for common patterns and best practices for REST services using JAX-RS 2.
+It greatly simplifies the implementation of paging, sorting and filtering of REST resources and introduces a common syntax.
+It provides support for automatic parsing of query parameters.
+In conjunction with JPA it provides support for automated retrieving of entities, parsing query parameters from the URIs and using these query parameters when building JPA queries.

 ## Usage